planio-gmbh/fastimage/README.md

 ## Usage

 See [README.textile](README.textile) for more documentation.
-Everything should work as advertised, expect for remote images of course.
+Everything should work as advertised, except for remote images of course.